bigchaindb/bigchaindb/docs/source/deploy-on-aws.md

 INSTANCE_TYPE="m3.2xlarge"
 ```

 If you're happy with those settings, then you can skip to the next step.
-Otherwise, you could make a copy of `default_deploy_conf.py` (e.g. `cp default_deploy_conf.py my_deploy_conf.py`) and then edit the new file using a text editor.
+Otherwise, you could make a copy of `example_deploy_conf.py` (e.g. `cp example_deploy_conf.py my_deploy_conf.py`) and then edit the copy using a text editor.

 If you want your nodes to have a predictable set of pre-generated keypairs, then you should 1) set `USE_KEYPAIRS_FILE=True` in the AWS deployment configuration file, and 2) provide a `keypairs.py` file containing enough keypairs for all of your nodes.
 You can generate a `keypairs.py` file using the `write_keypairs_file.py` script.
 For example:
 ```text